Hanson-Xie/GCP/Cloud_Architect/Core_Infrastructure/Core_Infrastructure/Introducing_Google_Cloud/README.md

 3.Which

 ## Service Account
-### You want to give permissions to a Compute Engine Virtual Machine rather than to a persno
+### You want to give permissions to a Compute Engine Virtual Machine rather than to a person

 ## Interacting with Google Cloud